Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * Hungry, tired and irritated.
 > * Nothing to lose.
 >
-> Robustness: Mook.
+> Robustness: Mook \(unless given an opportunity to rest and rearm\).
 >
-> Good at: Keeping watch, shooting, close combat.
+> Good at: Spotting people sneaking out of the city, shooting, close combat.
 >
 > Poor at: Spotting people sneaking in the city, getting reinforcements, communicating.

+Agatone, Commender of the Wall

 An officer of the local army, Agatone, advised by a traveling philosopher named Tymon has taken upon himself to prevent the plague from spreading.